How to use Log4j SDK v2

 </log4j:configuration>

-The following is an example of the codes that actually use Effective Log Search & Analytics log4j SDK.
+The following is a sample code that demonstrates the actual use of the Effective Log Search & Analytics Log4j SDK:

 import org.slf4j.Logger;